 - 200 Word Synopsis (may be used for Festival Program and website)

--Notification of Festival acceptance status is scheduled to be given to all entrants on August 22, 2020.
+- Notification of Festival acceptance status is scheduled to be given to all entrants by August 14th, 2021.

 Original Content: All entries submitted to the WCTE-PBS Downtown Film Festival must be original works by the applicant.
 By submitting to this competition, you are attesting that this work is yours and that you have the authority to submit this work to the WCTE-PBS Downtown Film Festival and agree to all of the rules of the competition and the festival as a whole.